CodeXCourses/level-2-course-content/week-1/day-1-breakout-task.md

      - `pwd`: Print the working directory.
      - `mkdir <directory_name>`: Create a new directory named `<directory_name>`.
    - **Verification**: Create a new directory named `terminal-practice`, navigate into it, create an empty file named `example.txt`, list the files, print the working directory, and then go up one directory.
-   - **Submission**: Take a screenshot of the terminal showing the sequence of commands and their outputs.

 ### Part 5: Overview of Chrome DevTools